HEAL

 It may sound intimidating to take on stress management and sleeping more in addition to eating healthy and exercising.
 But doing so is essential to living a heart-healthy life.

-Here are seven little things you can do over 24-hours to support your heart health:
+Here are seven little things you can do for heart health over 24-hours:

 This is critical to making the most of the next day.
 Most people require six to eight hours of shut eye.
 And if you are in the eight-hour camp, getting six hours won't cut it.
 You need eight hours to feel refreshed in the morning.